SmitaJShetty/SMSApp/readme.md

 The application takes a single mobile number and text message.
 On click of send, it will send an sms.
 Most data validations are provided on the front end and backend.

-Whats not done and could be done with more time:
+What could be done with more time:
 1. Tests
 2. More logging
 3. Containerization if required